nfraz007/docs/src/projects/dinars_invoice/README.md

 # Dinars Invoice
-Simple Application to manage and generate invoice
+Simple Application to manage and generate an invoice

 ## Project Requirements
 * Only single user login system.
 * Easy to install in the server.
-* User can have multiple company.
+* User can have multiple companies.
-* Easy way to switch to different company
+* Easy way to switch to a different company
 * Entire application should be based on the selected company
 * Dashboard
 * Reports
-* Very easy way to generate invoice.
+* Very easy way to generate invoices.
 * Invoice can be downloaded as well.
-* Give option to create estimation/quote.
+* Give the option to create an estimation/quote.
-* give option to save invoice as a draft.
+* Give the option to save the invoice as a draft.
-* multiple payment record supported for each invoice.
+* multiple payment records supported for each invoice.

 ## Technologies